ewaldmire/ascender/docs/auth/oauth.md

 There are dedicated endpoints for authorization and acquiring tokens.
 The `token` endpoint is also responsible for token refresh, and token revoke can be done by the dedicated token revoke endpoint.

-In Ascender, our OAuth2 system is built on top of [Django Oauth Toolkit](https://django-oauth-toolkit.readthedocs.io/en/latest/), which provides full support on standard authorization, token revoke and refresh.
-Ascender implements them and puts related endpoints under `/api/o/` endpoint.
+In climber, our OAuth2 system is built on top of [Django Oauth Toolkit](https://django-oauth-toolkit.readthedocs.io/en/latest/), which provides full support on standard authorization, token revoke and refresh. climber implements them and puts related endpoints under `/api/o/` endpoint.
 Detailed examples on the most typical usage of those endpoints are available as description text of `/api/o/`.
 See below for information on Application Access Token usage.
 > Note: The `/api/o/` endpoints can only be used for application tokens, and are not valid for personal access tokens.